EPAM Named a Finalist for NASA MarsXR2 Challenge: An interview with Nataliia Savchenko, team captain from EPAM Poland

 NASA's objective of exploring the presence of water and the potential for life on Mars required more than surface-level samples.
 Utilizing a drill would have been ideal, but given the absence of electrical equipment on Mars, we explored the field of geology for alternative solutions.

 Interestingly, as non-device engineers, we continuously sought inspiration since we needed a clearer idea of what these solutions should look like.
 We watched various programs, including those documenting the Apollo mission to Mars, to gather insights and refine our current solutions.
-During our research, we stumbled upon a video featuring snake-catching pliers with a unique mechanism.
+During our research, we even stumbled upon a video featuring snake-catching pliers with a unique mechanism.
 This inspired us to consider incorporating it into our task.

 We were delighted when we found out we had won.
 As we navigate through the second stage of the challenge, our workload has intensified, and we are actively seeking new talented individuals to join our team.